alexaka1/distroless-dotnet-healthchecks/README.md

 The image uses semver.
 It is recommended that you pin it to at least a major version, instead of `latest`.
 I.e. `ghcr.io/alexaka1/distroless-dotnet-healthchecks:1`.

+### .NET Configuration

+The `Uri` parameter is just a convenience input for baking in the url to the Dockerfile.
+You can however set logic to your builds to configure the underlying Uri array instead.
+Such as: `DISTROLESS_HEALTHCHECKS_Uris__0=http://localhost:8080/healthz` and `DISTROLESS_HEALTHCHECKS_Uris__1=http://localhost/some/other/path`.

 ## Building

 You will need the .Net 9 SDK installed, along with docker and buildx.
 You don't need Node, unless you plan to open PRs, in which case it is recommended you also add changesets to your PRs.

+On Windows you must use WSL2 as the docker backend.